Seore287/FinalYearProj_268379/FinalProjGDD.md

 or disclosing concealed pathways.
 Players must think critically about the timing and location for opening portals to manipulate objects or resolve multi-dimensional puzzles.

 ### Game Objects
+Elder Orin (Guardian of Aether)
+- Backstory: Orin is among the final Aether guardians tasked to maintain balance between realms.
+He has observed the climb and descent of numerous civilisations and acts as a guide to the protagonist, providing cryptic counsel and essential experience throughout the journey.
+- Narrative Role: Supply the player with information on traversing the gateways and beating the ancient entity.
+In some scenes, the player appears as a ghostlike figure.
+- Dialogue Sample – “The portals are not solely doorways, but ruptures in the fabric of the realms.
+They demand respect, for the journey ahead is both perilous and illuminating.”
+Special Powers: Time manipulation and Dimensional projection
+Attributes:
+Age: Eternal
+Position: Mentor and Guardian

 ## Game Characters